University of Botswana: Student life

 Many students live on campus in residence halls.
 Students that live in the residence halls are served meals on campus refectories.

-Campus amenities, include an Olympic-sized swimming pool, an entertainment arena, and sports courts (basketball, tennis, handball, netball, volleyball).
+Campus amenities, include an Olympic-sized swimming pool, an entertainment arena, and sports courts (basketball, tennis, handball, netball and volleyball).
 The university is adjacent to the National Stadium, which is available for university use.
 The practice fields outside the stadium are the location for university intramural sports.

 The university provides a free medical clinic and counseling services.

+Faculties and Departments

 Faculty of Business

 The Faculty of Business was established in 1997 following the reorganisation of the School of Accounting and Management Studies under the Faculty of Social Sciences.
 Under the umbrella of this new faculty, three departments were created to offer specialism in management, marketing, and accounting and finance.
 The most popular of these is the Bachelor of Accountancy (BAcc) program, which trains students for a professional level accounting certification exams, most notably the ACCA.
 Many graduates have integrated this degree into tracks such as becoming American CPA's or members of the UK's CIMA.
 The faculty offers five degrees: